Esri/storymap-swipe/README.md

 * [@EsriStoryMaps](http://twitter.com/EsriStoryMaps)
 * [ArcGIS Blog](http://blogs.esri.com/esri/arcgis/)

+## What's new?

+#### Swipe 1.0 released on 07/05/2013
+ * Responsive web design that offer a new user experience on Smartphone
+ * Offer an interactive builder in ArcGIS Online
+ * Choose the swipe style between a vertical bar or a spy glass
+ * Popup managment
+ * Support revealing graphics layer
+ * Localized in 22 languages

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.